 It is best if parents and students determine and set clear expectations about their length of stay in the College Excel program before enrolling.
 If needed, please consult our Admissions Director on how to establish clear, agreed-upon expectations before enrollment to prevent any miscommunication between you and your student.

-Q: Do you offer post-College Excel support services?
+Do you offer post College Excel support services?

-Having a car at College Excel is not necessary given the proximity of the colleges, the availability of public transportation options and Uber/Lyft, and the walkable nature of Bend’s westside.
-We ask cars to be left at home until the student, parents and the student’s coach can determine if having a vehicle will support their growth as a college student.
+Having a car at College Excel is not necessary given the proximity of the colleges, the availability of public transportation options, including Uber/Lyft, and the walkable nature of Bend’s westside.
+We ask cars be left at home until the student, parents, and the student’s coach can determine if having a vehicle will support their growth as a college student.
 However, we also respect that the decision to bring or not to bring a car to the program is an independent decision for our families.

-Q: How will I get to and from College Excel's scheduled activities without a car?
+How will I get to and from College Excel Activities without a car?

-Our private student residences are located on Bend’s westside and are no more than one mile away from our facilities, the college campuses, downtown and numerous restaurants, coffee shops, grocery stores, parks and the Mt.
+Our private student residences are located on Bend’s westside and are no more than one mile away from our facilities, the college campuses, downtown, numerous restaurants, coffee shops, grocery stores, parks, and the Mt.
 Bachelor Ski Shuttle.
 We encourage our students to walk or bike to our facilities and classes when feasible as part of their focus on wellness and holistic living.